Biplane fighter aces

 He remained in the RAF after the war, retiring as a Wing Commander with an AFC.

-He was killed in a flying accident on 18 January 1971.
+He was killed while falling down some stairs at home on 18 January 1971.

 From his logbook it is believed that he may have claimed, but not recorded, one or two more.
 The list appended below includes these as estimates only.